AdobeDocs/experience-manager-64.en/help/sites-deploying/performance-tree.md

   <tr>
    <td><strong>Steps 42 and 43</strong></td>
    <td>Keep-Alive</td>
-   <td><p>Is the <span class="code">Keep-Alive</span> header present in the different requests to re-use connections?
+   <td><p>Is the <code>Keep-Alive</code> header present in the different requests to re-use connections?
 Otherwise, it would mean that each requests leads to another connection establishment, which introduces unnecessary overhead.
 (Standard HTTP request analysis in the browser)</p> <p>You can check the <a href="/help/sites-administering/proxy-jar.md">Proxy Server tool</a> to check for Keep-Alive connections.<br /> </p> </td>
   </tr>
   <tr>
    <td><strong>Step 44</strong></td>